 How to Make a Medal

-Who needs Vancouver?
-Transform your child into an Olympic champion without the hassle of going to Canada.
+Transform your child into an Olympic champion without having to leave the comfort of your home.
 She'll come out of this fun Olympic medal-making project with a 1st place medal of her own.
-There's even a bonus: the required cutting, gluing, and assembly will give her fine motor skills a work-out.
-Try incorporating this activity into a themed Olympics get-together for an award-winning party favor!
+As an added bonus the required cutting, gluing, and assembly will give her fine motor skills a workout.
+Try incorporating this activity into a Olympics get-together.

 What You Need: